 This is not an exhaustive list but gives some idea of the types of injuries that our specialist solicitors deal with.
 If you work with one of our specialist solicitors, they’ll work hard to secure compensation to cover your care needs, treatment and rehabilitation.

-Serious injuries can be extremely complex so you must think carefully about all of the ways in which your life has been affected.
+Serious injuries can be extremely complex so you must think carefully about how your life has been affected.
 Firstly, you could claim damages for the pain and suffering your injuries have caused (general damages).
 Secondly, your claim for serious injuries could also recoup any financial losses caused by the injuries.

 In essence, each case is unique but serious injury compensation could consist of elements covering: